tianyuG/UntitledThesisProject-Client/README.md

 `--ignore-offline-nags`: Application will not check if server is reachable.
 (CRC fault will never be reported.)

-`--ignore-startup-slowdown`: Application will ignore the artificial slowdown between the initial splashscreen and main user interface.
+`--ignore-startup-slowdown`: Application will ignore the artificial slowdown between the initial splashscreen and main user interface (around 7 seconds; randomly picked).
 Note that if this flag is set, the application will always think that it cannot reach remote server, regardless of your internet connectivity.
 Combine this flag with `--ignore-offline-nags` to skip connectivity check.

 ## Removal